Get 20% off using coupon code DESERTED at checkout!

-ORIGINALLY RELEASED ON LP ONLY TO LIMITED RETAIL OUTLETS ON BLACK FRIDAY 2015.
+ORIGINALLY RELEASED ON LP ONLY FOR BLACK FRIDAY 2015.
 The LP is sold OUT.

 This is a unique release.
 (Most of) The Mekons together with Robbie Fulks, an album of songs organically written together, covered, or taken from traditionals, recorded in Jura, Scotland.

 Mekons and Robbie made a mini-documentary about the Scotland tour and the making of the album.
 It's worth a watch.

 Folk-punk lifers The Mekons teamed up with Chicago’s musical polyglot Robbie Fulks for a month to record this limited-edition collection of rough sea shanties and mournful tales pulled from the fog of the bay and the fog of the local whiskey distillery

 As the story goes: Jura, an island off the coast of Scotland with more sheep than people, so bare and infertile the Vikings passed it by, is a place replete with longing, isolation and remote Gaelic oddness.
 It's where George Orwell went slighty mad and finished 1984.